Airbnb Cap ‘n Trade Explainer

 • Only those investors with the STRA would be permitted to commercially operate.

-• The statewide, standard fee structure would offer uniformity and certainty for operators, as would the two year timeframe.
+• The statewide, standard fee structure offers uniformity and certainty for operators, as would the two year licensing timeframe.

 • This fee would supersede local government STR fees.